thrushlang/thrushc/COMMANDS.md

 General flags:

 • -build-dir Set the build directory.
-• -clang Enable embedded Clang to link.
+• -clang Enable embedded Clang for linking.
-• -gcc [usr/bin/gcc] Speciefies GNU Compiler Collection (GCC) to link.
+• -gcc [usr/bin/gcc] Speciefies GNU Compiler Collection (GCC) for linking.
-• -custom-clang [/usr/bin/clang] Specifies the path for use of an external Clang to link.
+• -custom-clang [/usr/bin/clang] Specifies the path for use of an external Clang for linking.
 • -start Marks the start of arguments to the active external or built-in linking compiler.
 • -end Marks the end of arguments to the active external or built-in linker compiler.